capricorncd/image-process-tools/README.md

   width?: number
   // The `height` of the processed image.
 Default is `0`. height?: number
-  // The size of the longest side.
+  // The value of long edge.
 Valid when width and height are `0`.
-Default is `0`. longestSide?: number
+Default is `0`. longEdge?: number
   // See [OptionsCropInfo](#OptionsCropInfo).
   cropInfo?: OptionsCropInfo
 }